GAYLE FICHTINGER

 ARTIST BIO

-Ceramic sculptor Gayle Fichtinger is a Professor of Foundation Studies at Savannah College of Art and Design, Savannah, Georgia.
-She holds an M.F.A. in ceramics from Arizona State University in Tempe and a B.S. in Art from the University of Wisconsin in Madison.
-Her works are included in numerous private collections as well as the collections of the Tucson Museum of Art, Arizona State University Art Museum, Danforth Museum of Art, Erie Art Museum, Racine Art Museum, DeCordova Museum, the Czech Ceramic Design Agency, and the Savannah College of Art And Design.
-Articles and reviews of her work have been published in Ceramics: Art and Perception, Ceramics Monthly, American Craft, and The Boston Globe.
-Her work has recently been included in Marvin Sweet’s book, The Yixing Effect: Echoes of the Chinese Scholar published by the Foreign Languages Press, Beijing, China, 2006.
+Gayle Fichtinger is an artist based in New London, New Hampshire.
+She is a former professor of foundation studies at Savannah College of Art and Design in Savannah, Georgia from 2006-2020 and foundations coordinator and faculty at Plymouth State University in New Hampshire from 2000-2006.
+Fichtinger holds a MFA in ceramics from Arizona State University in Tempe and a BS in Art from the University of Wisconsin in Madison.
+Her works are included in numerous private collections as well as the collections of the Tucson Museum of Art, Arizona State University Art Museum, Danforth Museum of Art, Erie Art Museum, Racine Art Museum, DeCordova Museum, the Czech Ceramic Design Agency, and the Savannah College of Art and Design.
+Articles and reviews of her work have been published in Garland Magazine, Ceramics: Art and Perception, Ceramics Monthly, American Craft, and The Boston Globe.
+Her work is featured in Marvin Sweet’s book, The Yixing Effect: Echoes of the Chinese Scholar published by the Foreign Languages Press, Beijing,

 CONTACT INFO

-Visit Gayle's blog at https://blog.scad.edu/gfichtin.
-Contact her at by email at gaylefichtinger@gmail.com.
+Visit Gayle's website https://www.gaylefichtingerartist.com.
+Contact her at by email at [email protected].